JzHuai0108/AndroidSensors/README.md

 5. Copy the dependency .so files from /roscpp_android_ndk/ros_android/output/target/lib/ to /roscpp_android_ndk/AndroidSensors/rosandroid-sensors/src/main/jniLibs/arm64-v8a/.
+Also copy the libomp.so from /home/jhuai/Android/android-ndk-r23c/toolchains/llvm/prebuilt/linux-x86_64/lib64/clang/12.0.9/lib/linux/aarch64/libomp.so
+to /roscpp_android_ndk/AndroidSensors/rosandroid-sensors/src/main/jniLibs/arm64-v8a/.

 Then build the apk in Android studio.
 Run the app on an Android phone.
 Connect to a local (private) WiFi network.
 A public WiFi network may not work.